-Almost all Beltug members operate in an environment that is impacted by ‘Europe’ or by global concerns, and some two-thirds of Beltug members are active internationally.
+All Beltug members operate in an environment that is impacted by ‘Europe’ or by global regulations, and some two-thirds of Beltug members are active internationally.
 Beltug, which already works closely with INTUG, has now also joined EuroCIO.

 INTUG is the international association of business users of electronic communications, while EuroCIO represents large, private and public IT users (the demand side of IT) and is active in 13 European countries.
 Working with both organisations will enable Beltug to extend its reach – from national to international and from electronic communication to digital technology - in order to better represent the voice of members and address their priorities.